Skip to main content

 Streaming Responses

 • Big downloads.
-Don't buffer a 2 GB file in RAM.
+A 2 GB file doesn't belong in RAM.

 • Server-Sent Events.
 Long-lived connections that drip events.

 • NDJSON / line-delimited streams.
-Read one record at a time.
+One record at a time.

 • Anything chunked.
 When the server doesn't know the content length up front.